parthibanloganathan/personal_page/README.md

-My Website
+Personal Page
 ==========

-This is my redesigned website.
+This is my redesigned personal website.